-In a new Moment Studio Microstudy, we sought to find out what gets people to engage in a DIY project.
-When 1000 people reflecting the general population of the U.S. were asked how much they agree with the following, “I am inspired to do DIY projects when I consume fun and informative content that makes the task less overwhelming (how-to YouTube videos, Pinterest boards, infographics, etc.)” – and they’re responses told us a ton.
+In a new Moment Studio Microstudy conducted with our partners at ORC International, we sought to find out what gets people to engage in a DIY project.
+1000 people reflecting the general U.S. population were asked whether they agree with the statement “I am inspired to do DIY projects when I consume fun and informative content that makes the task less overwhelming (how-to YouTube videos, Pinterest boards, infographics, etc.)” – and their responses told us a ton.

 What We Learned

 The outcome is clear – video that helps people get over their fears in a friendly way is a great motivator.
 It is also clear that while there are some generational differences, it is a powerful force of motivation across generations.

 Right off the bat, we can see there’s a significant inter-generational difference in how people respond.
 But let’s break it down and see what this difference really means.

 If you build it (engaging how-to DIY content), they’ll build it.

 It turns out inspiring content can be just the motivator needed to get us off the couch and into action.
 Showing something simply and with some brand character and fun to it can get people to stop dreaming and start making.